mankaistep/deep-up/README.md

 # DEEP UP - Build up what deep inside
-Personal project about read-write platform, it's inspired by Spiderum, Medium
+Personal project about reading-writing platform, it's inspired by Spiderum and Medium

 Website Demo: https://youtu.be/3JbHgkwkxiI